yannickycpan/oxford-mllab/index.md

 ## Introduction

-The course serves as a supplement to the machine learning class taught in MT 2023, with the following objectives:
+The lab course serves as a supplement to the machine learning class taught in MT 2023, with the following objectives:

-1. Enhance and delve deeper into the understanding of theoretical knowledge.
+1. By implementation, reviewing concepts from the theoretical content covered in the previous term.
 2. Develop intuition about how algorithmic designs affect testing performance.
-3. Learn the implementation and troubleshooting of common ML algorithms.
-4. Acquire proficiency in PyTorch for deep learning.
-5. Gain hands-on experience in applying emerging technologies to address real-world challenges.
+3. Gaining a basic familiarity with commonly used Python packages such as sklearn, numpy, and pytorch.

 ### Course format and platform

-We will start with a short lecture and then the students do coding.
+We will start with a short introduction and then the students do coding.
 We will use [[google colab]](https://colab.research.google.com/) as a platform for exercises.

 ## Instructors